merkleID/covid-domains/README.md

 # covid-domains

-DNS domains-blacklist to use with BIND, Unbound, dnsmasq.
+COVID19/coronavirus malware/spam domains dns-blacklist to use with BIND, Unbound, dnsmasq.

 It's up to the dns-admin to properly install those lists and configure his own dns resolver.